Discipline and grievances at work

 - let employees know what is expected of them in terms of standards of performance or conduct (and the likely consequences of continued failure to meet these standards)

 - identify obstacles to individuals achieving the required standards (for example training needs, lack of clarity of job requirements, additional support needed) and to enable employers to take appropriate action

 - enable employers and employees to agree suitable goals and timescales for improvement in an individual's performance or conduct

 - try to resolve matters without recourse to an employment tribunal

 - demonstrate to an employment tribunal that an appropriate process has been followed should an employee complain about the way they have been dismissed.

 Grievance procedures are needed to:

-- provide individuals with a course of action if they have a complaint (which they are unable to resolve through regular communication with their line manager)
+- provide individuals with a course of action if they have a complaint (which they are unable to resolve through regular or informal communication with their line manager)

 - provide points of contact and timescales to resolve issues of concern

 - try to resolve matters without recourse to an employment tribunal.